22Neves/devsite-docs/guides/checkout-api-orders/integration-model.en.md

 An online payment order can be created to be processed in two modes: **Automatic mode** and **Manual mode**.

+The definition of the processing mode will be done at the time of creating the order, using the parameter `processing_mode`.
+Its value should be `automatic` for automatic processing or manual for manually processing the order.

 ::::TabsComponent

 :::TabComponent{title="Automatic mode"}